javierganan99/digit_pkgs/README.md

 ## 2nd practice ROS

-We introduce the necessary steps to reproduce the results provided in the paper:
+We introduce the necessary steps to install and configure the repository:

 1. Clone the repository: